Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ***Damage Resistance.*** You have :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing and :dmg-slsh: Slashing damage.

 ***Regal Presence.*** When a creature starts its turn within 10 feet of you, you can force it to make a Wisdom saving throw against your spell save DC.
-On a failed save, it takes 10 :dmg-psychic: Psychic damage and has the ^^Prone^^ condition and cannot stand up.
-At the end of each of its turns, the creature can repeat this save, ending the effect preventing it from removing the ^^Prone^^ condition from itself on a successful save, and taking 10 :dmg-psychic: Psychic damage on a failed save.
+On a failed save, it takes 10 :dmg-psyc: Psychic damage and has the ^^Prone^^ condition and cannot stand up.
+At the end of each of its turns, the creature can repeat this save, ending the effect preventing it from removing the ^^Prone^^ condition from itself on a successful save, and taking 10 :dmg-psyc: Psychic damage on a failed save.

 Once you use this feature, you cannot use it again until you finish a Long Rest, or you expend a level 5 spell slot to use it again.